-Panelists who are volunteers will not eligible for badge reimbursements though this policy.
-However, their panel programming hours may be credited towards their volunteer hours.
+Panelists who are volunteers or staff will not eligible for badge reimbursements though this policy.

 Panel Room Information